 Holy Name of Mary College School (HNMCS) is an independent Catholic school for girls in grades 5-12.
-Set on a picturesque 25 acre setting in Mississauga, the school is guided by its founders, the Felician Sisters & the Basilian Fathers, two icons of Catholic education.
+Established by the Felician Sisters & the Basilian Fathers, two icons of Catholic education, the school is set on a picturesque 25 acre campus in Mississauga, in the Greater Toronto Area.
 Holy Name of Mary College School provides a high achieving, university preparatory programme to guide bright, curious and dedicated students by shaping their minds and touching their hearts.
 With a distinctive balance of support, encouragement, and nurturing relationships HNMCS prepares students to meet the challenges and uncertainties of a changing world with resiliency and a strong moral compass.

 A unique tapestry of academic excellence, focused on 21st Century competencies, combined with athletics, arts, outdoor education, co-curricular activities and leadership experiences, provides countless engaging opportunities for girls to be inspired and leverage their voices.
 It is a school distinguished by excellence that invigorates the student experience and celebrates the uniqueness of every girl in a culture of academic achievement that builds self confidence and empowers girls to become influential leaders of change.

 Young women making a difference in the world with their unwavering intellectual curiosity, a confidence to question, the patience to listen and the ability to evaluate the information received.

 Nurturing young women in an environment that encourages them to take risks, embrace change, cultivate positive relationships and bravely stand by their convictions.

 Graduating girls who exhibit empathy through active, caring service towards others